OPTICAM-instrument/opticam/README.md

 ## Installation

-### Option 1: Docker (Recommended for Easy Setup)
+### Option 1: Docker (Recommended for Avoiding Compatibility Issues)

-The easiest way to get started with Opticam is using Docker, which provides a complete environment with Jupyter Lab:
+The safest way to get started with `opticam` is using Docker, which provides a complete environment with Jupyter Lab.
+This has the benefit of "containerizing" the installation, avoiding any conflicts or compatibility issues:

 ```bash
 # Copy the environment configuration